 - The time you spend trying to do things costs you more than outsourcing (it usually does)

 - You’re growing quickly and don’t have time to hire and train

 Pros & Cons of Hiring Freelance Content Marketing Help

 There are many reasons that it makes sense to outsource.
 But to understand if and how to work with a freelancer, it’s important to understand the pros and cons of this partnership.

 Pro: No Long-Term Commitment

 You don’t have to worry about lengthy recruiting.
 Lengthy interviewing and hiring or paperwork-intensive firing.
-Freelancers are considered a short-term, per project employee.
+Freelancers are considered short-term, per project employee.
 It only becomes long-term if you mutually agree to make it so.

 Pro: Save Money

 Freelance content marketing professionals will often cost you less than an employee or agency.
 Their hourly, or per project rates, may be higher.
 But consider total compensation, not paying for downtime, not being responsible for their expenses, and not adding them to your employee benefits package.
-You’ll usually come out lower cost with a freelancer.
+You’ll usually come out at a lower cost with a freelancer.